 The theatre, situated on Spring Street, was built in 1854 and was originally called ‘Astley’s Amphitheatre’.

-Astley’s was a simple joint; a barn like structure that offered low rent vaudeville acts, popular with new arrivals brought by the Gold Rush.
+Astley’s was a basic venue; a barn like structure that offered vaudeville acts.
+It was cheap, and popular with new arrivals brought by the Gold Rush.

-In 1885, the run-down theatre came under new ownership, and was extensively renovated.
-The new design was supplied by famed local architect William Pitt, designer of St Kilda Town Hall and Queen’s Bridge, and featured an elaborate facade, decorative electric lighting and a domed roof.
+By 1885, the theatre had become run-down, and was sold.
+The new owners would renovate extensively.
+The design was supplied by famed local architect William Pitt, designer of St Kilda Town Hall and Queen’s Bridge, and featured an elaborate facade, decorative electric lighting and a domed roof.

 Now dubbed ‘The Princess Theatre and Opera House’, it re-opened with a lavish staging of Gilbert and Sullivan's ‘The Mikado’, in 1886.

 Frederick Baker was born in London, in April 1850.

 The son of a soldier, he spent some time in the Army, before a stint as a junior diplomat.
 But his passion was theatre, and he turned to the stage in his early twenties.
 Of Italian heritage, he adopted the name ‘Federici’, to add some panache to his stage persona.

 Federici found success as a nightclub singer, and then graduated to stage musicals and opera.
 He had a powerful bass tenor voice, and striking on stage presence.

 He showed a particular affinity for light, comic opera, and was the star of several Gilbert and Sullivan productions.

 Federici appeared in the first ever staging of both ‘The Pirates of Penzance’, in 1880, and ‘The Mikado’, in 1885.
 Both were smash hits on the West End, and were subsequently staged on Broadway.
 Federici toured America with both productions.